CloudCIX/documentation-cloudcix/README.md

     *  participation in the CloudCIX RoboSOC automated security system
 *  Public Cloud
     *  CloudCIX Limited offers CloudCIX as a multi-region Public Cloud platform
-    *  CloudCIX Limited are looking for Data Centre owners interested in operating a CloudCIX region on a franchise basis
+    *  CloudCIX Limited is looking for Data Centre owners interested in operating a CloudCIX region on a franchise basis

 #  Deploment Process
 ![Deployment Process](/static/images/deployment_process.png)